Max Johnson

-Max Johnson (born July 25, 2001) is an American football quarterback for the North Carolina Tar Heels.
-Johnson attended and played high school football at Oconee County High School in Watkinsville, Georgia and began his college career at LSU before transferring to Texas A&M, where he played from 2022 to 2023.
+Max Johnson (born July 25, 2001) is an American football quarterback for the Georgia Southern Eagles.
+Johnson attended and played high school football at Oconee County High School in Watkinsville, Georgia and began his college career at LSU before transferring to Texas A&M, where he played from 2022 to 2023, before transferring a second time to North Carolina, where he played sparingly from 2024 to 2025.

+In 2026, Johnson transferred to Georgia Southern University.

-Early years
+Early life

 Johnson grew up in Athens, Georgia and attended Oconee County High School.
 As a senior, he threw for 2,143 yards, 30 touchdowns and five interceptions and was named the Georgia 4A Offensive Player of the Year.
 Johnson was rated a four-star recruit and committed to play college football at Louisiana State over an offer from Miami, coached by his uncle Mark Richt, as well as offers from Florida State, Georgia, Tennessee and South Carolina.